-“If experience is any guide, however, many people will respond to these results by repeating platitudes about the importance of practice, or by complaining that anyone who doesn’t think kids need homework is coddling them and failing to prepare them for the “real world” (read: the pointless tasks they’ll be forced to do after they leave school).
-Those open to evidence, however, have been presented this Fall with yet another finding that fails to find any meaningful benefit even when the study is set up to give homework every benefit of the doubt.”
+“If experience is any guide, people will respond to these results by repeating platitudes about the importance of practice, or by complaining that anyone who doesn’t think kids need homework is coddling them and failing to prepare them for the “real world” (read: the pointless tasks they’ll be forced to do after they leave school).

-Okay, but no meaningful benefit to homework?
-Are you sure?
-Because it seems to me the meaningful benefit of assigning homework is quite clear: it reminds students and their families that the school has the right to follow the student home and intrude on their non-school hours.
-In doing so, school is indeed preparing students for the “real world,” one in which working “off the clock” is just part of the job.
+I would add that the meaningful benefit of assigning homework is actually quite clear: it reminds students and their families that the school has the right to follow the student home and intrude on their non-school hours.
+In doing so, school is indeed preparing students for the “real world,” one in which working “off the clock” or being available to one’s employer 24/7 is just part of the job.

 The yarn project needs two more colors.
 Can we go to JoAnn?

 I put Sherlock on the Netflix queue.
 It says there’s a very long wait.
 What else shall we add?
 Do you think it’s too hot to bake?
-I have a chapter to write.
+I have to write a bio for camp.
 Whose laundry is in the dryer?
 Can you get it, please?

 We’re out of Swiffers.